If you’re looking to volunteer and connect with your community, check out our big fat list of charities in Singapore with a worthy cause.

 What started out as an initiative to help at-risk children has now spawned a multi-service organisation that serves the disadvantaged – from the elderly to people with special needs or disabilities.
 Interested to do your part?
 Check out the volunteering opportunities.
 Programmes include accompanying the elderly to their weekly medical appointments and delivering food to the homebound elderly via Meals-on-Wheels.

 Touch Community Services, #05-3545, 162 Bukit Merah Central, Singapore 150162

 Voluntary welfare organisation Minds aims to empower people with intellectual disabilities and aid their integration into society.
 How can you help?
-If you’ve got a handy skill to impart (art, music or swimming), you can volunteer as an assistant teacher or support behind-the-scenes work such as administration.
-Better yet, if you’re in a position to hire, you can offer employment opportunities.
+If you’ve got a knack for creating, you can volunteer as a home kit maker and create activities for members to do at home.
+Or better yet, if you’re in a position to hire, you can offer employment opportunities.
 Alternatively, donate your pre-loved items to its thrift shop for a good cause.

 Minds, 800 Margaret Drive, Singapore 149310